Luxury Safari

 1. Singita Ebony Lodge, South Africa

-– Location & Wildlife: Sabi Sand, Big Five
+Location & Wildlife: Sabi Sand Private Game Reserve, Big Five

 – Nestled in the heart of the Sabi Sand Reserve, Singita Ebony Lodge offers a blend of colonial charm and African design.
 The twelve suites, each with its private plunge pool, offer stunning views of the Sand River, making wildlife viewing a constant pleasure.
-Guests benefit from expert guides and trackers who ensure an unparalleled safari experience.
-The lodge’s commitment to conservation and luxury is evident in every detail.
+As the founding Singita property since 1993, the lodge features expert guides and trackers who ensure an unparalleled safari experience with frequent leopard sightings.
+The lodge’s commitment to conservation and luxury is evident in every detail, from the world-class wine cellar to the Amani Spa.

 2. Mombo Camp, Botswana

-– Location & Wildlife: Okavango Delta, Big Five
+Location & Wildlife: Okavango Delta, Moremi Game Reserve, Big Five

-– Positioned on the northern tip of Chief’s Island, Mombo Camp is often referred to as the “Place of Plenty,” due to its extraordinary wildlife populations and diverse habitats.
-The camp’s luxurious tents are designed to blend into the landscape, offering an immersive experience.
-With some of the highest concentrations of wildlife in Africa, guests are virtually guaranteed exceptional game viewing.
+– Positioned on the northern tip of Chief’s Island in the heart of the Okavango Delta, Mombo Camp is often referred to as the “Place of Plenty” due to its extraordinary wildlife populations and diverse habitats.
+The camp’s luxurious tents are designed to blend into the landscape, offering an immersive experience with sweeping views over a floodplain teeming with wildlife.
+As Wilderness Safaris’ flagship property, guests are virtually guaranteed exceptional game viewing including all big cats, with reintroduced black and white rhino populations.

-– Safari Insider Tip: Take advantage of the private vehicle option for a more personalized and intimate wildlife encounter.
+Insider tip: Take advantage of the private vehicle option for a more personalized wildlife encounter, and visit the hide located 20 minutes from camp for exceptional photography opportunities.

 3. Royal Malewane, South Africa

-– Location & Wildlife: Thornybush Game Reserve, Big Five
+Location & Wildlife: Thornybush Game Reserve, Greater Kruger, Big Five

 – Royal Malewane exudes classical safari elegance with its rich furnishings and antique decor.
-The lodge offers unparalleled luxury, privacy, and the chance to witness the Big Five with some of the most qualified guiding teams in Africa.
-Each of the six palatial suites comes with a private pool and gazebo, offering vistas of the untamed landscape.
+Part of The Royal Portfolio collection, the lodge offers unparalleled luxury, privacy, and the chance to witness the Big Five with one of the most qualified guiding teams in Africa, including Master Trackers.
+The six Luxury Suites and two Royal Suites each come with a private pool and gazebo, offering vistas of the untamed landscape.
+The award-winning Royal Waters Bush Spa provides exceptional rejuvenation treatments.

-– Safari Insider Tip: Book the Royal Suite for a dedicated chef and butler service, enhancing the exclusivity of your stay.
+Insider tip: Book the Royal Suite for a dedicated chef, butler, and masseuse service, enhancing the exclusivity of your stay with personalized game drives.

-– Perched on the edge of the world-famous Ngorongoro Crater, this lodge is a masterpiece of architectural design, combining Maasai culture with Versailles-inspired opulence.
-The lavish suites offer floor-to-ceiling windows and magnificent crater views.
-Guided walks and drives provide intimate encounters with the dense concentrations of wildlife in the crater.
+– Perched on the edge of the world-famous Ngorongoro Crater, a UNESCO World Heritage Site, this lodge is a masterpiece of architectural design, combining Maasai culture with Versailles-inspired opulence.
+The lavish suites offer floor-to-ceiling windows and magnificent crater views, with chandelier-lit bathrooms and personal butler service.
+Guided drives provide intimate encounters with the dense concentrations of wildlife in the crater, including Africa’s densest population of lions and endangered black rhino.
+Note: Currently undergoing renovation, reopening planned for 2027.

-– Safari Insider Tip: Opt for a crater floor banquet for a once-in-a-lifetime dining experience amidst wild Africa.
+Insider tip: Opt for a crater floor picnic breakfast for a once-in-a-lifetime dining experience amidst wild Africa.

-– Location & Wildlife: Loisaba Conservancy, Diverse Species
+Location & Wildlife: Loisaba Conservancy, Laikipia Plateau, Diverse Species including Elephants, Lions, Wild Dogs

 6. Zarafa Camp, Botswana

-– Location & Wildlife: Selinda Reserve, Diverse Species
+Location & Wildlife: Selinda Reserve, Diverse Species including Leopard, Wild Dogs, Elephants

-– Safari Insider Tip: The camp’s specialized photographic safari boat offers a unique perspective for wildlife photography.
+Insider tip: The camp’s specialized photographic safari boat offers a unique perspective for wildlife photography, and enjoy dinner in the private wine cellar surrounded by hand-picked vintages.

-– Location & Wildlife: Selous Game Reserve, Diverse Species
+Location & Wildlife: Nyerere National Park (formerly Selous Game Reserve), Diverse Species including Wild Dogs, Elephants, Lions

-– Situated in the heart of the Selous Game Reserve, Amara Selous combines luxury with wild adventure.
-The stone and thatch suites are nestled along the Great Ruaha River, providing serene views and opportunities to spot wildlife directly from your suite.
-Personalized service and private plunge pools add to the exclusivity of the experience.
+– Situated in the heart of what was formerly the Selous Game Reserve (now Nyerere National Park), Azura Selous combines luxury with wild adventure.
+The 13 stone and canvas suites are nestled along the Great Ruaha River, providing serene views and opportunities to spot hippos and crocodiles directly from your suite.
+As one of the only camps with air conditioning in the region, it offers personalized service and private plunge pools.
+The park is one of the last strongholds for endangered African wild dogs.

-– Safari Insider Tip: Try the walking safaris for an up-close and personal encounter with Africa’s diverse flora and fauna.
+Insider tip: Try the walking safaris and boat safaris on the Rufiji River for an up-close encounter with Africa’s diverse flora and fauna.

 8. Cottar’s 1920s Safari Camp, Kenya

-– Location & Wildlife: Maasai Mara, Big Five
+Location & Wildlife: Olderkesi Conservancy, adjacent to Maasai Mara, Big Five

-– Cottar’s 1920s Safari Camp offers a nostalgic return to the golden era of safari, with authentic white canvas tents, antique furnishings, and classic safari adventures.
-Located adjacent to the Serengeti and Loliondo reserves, the camp provides an exclusive window to the annual wildebeest migration and superb game viewing year-round.
+– Cottar’s 1920s Safari Camp offers a nostalgic return to the golden era of safari, run by Africa’s oldest established safari family for over 100 years.
+Authentic white canvas tents, antique furnishings, and classic safari adventures await in the private 7,608-acre Olderkesi Conservancy bordering the legendary Maasai Mara and Tanzania’s Serengeti.
+The camp provides an exclusive window to the annual wildebeest migration and superb year-round game viewing with some of the most qualified guides in Kenya.

-– Safari Insider Tip: Book a private guided bush walk for an educational insight into the local ecosystem and Maasai culture.
+Insider tip: Book a private guided bush walk for educational insight into the local ecosystem and Maasai culture, and experience a hot air balloon safari at dawn.

 9. Sabi Sabi Earth Lodge, South Africa

-– Location & Wildlife: Sabi Sand, Big Five
+Location & Wildlife: Sabi Sand Private Game Reserve, Big Five

 – Sabi Sabi Earth Lodge is sculpted into the landscape, offering an avant-garde approach to luxury safari lodging.
 The 13 suites, each with a private pool, are designed to blend seamlessly into the surrounding environment, ensuring an intimate wildlife viewing experience.
-The lodge is renowned for its innovative architecture, spa, and exceptional game drives.
+Described as one of the most environmentally sensitive lodges in Africa, the lodge is renowned for its innovative architecture featuring curved lines and dramatic minimalism, an award-winning Amani Spa, and exceptional game drives with some of the highest leopard sighting rates in Africa.

-– Safari Insider Tip: Request the Amber Presidential Suite for a unique, underground wine cellar dining experience.
+Insider tip: Request the Amber Presidential Suite for a unique underground wine cellar dining experience surrounded by over 6,000 bottles of rare vintages.

 10. Greystoke Mahale, Tanzania

-– Nestled on the shores of Lake Tanganyika, Greystoke Mahale offers an extraordinary adventure to observe chimpanzees in their natural habitat.
-The six open-fronted, thatched bandas provide a luxurious base from which to explore the forested slopes of the Mahale Mountains.
-This unique lodge focuses on primate conservation and offers a rare opportunity to trek for chimpanzees.
+– Nestled on the shores of Lake Tanganyika with the 8,000-foot Mahale Mountains as a backdrop, Greystoke Mahale offers an extraordinary adventure to observe wild chimpanzees in their natural habitat.
+The six open-fronted, thatched bandas built from reclaimed dhow wood provide a luxurious castaway base from which to explore the forested slopes.
+This unique lodge focuses on primate conservation and offers a rare opportunity to trek for habituated chimpanzees, as well as kayaking, fishing, and swimming in the crystal-clear lake waters.

 Expert Travel Tips